wp-plugins/real-post-slider-lite/trunk/readme.txt

 == Description ==

 Post slider for your posts.
-It allows you to slide posts either from a specific category or specific posts.
+It allows you to have a slider for your posts either from a specific category or specific posts.The slider also uses featured images added to posts as images inside the slides, which are not connected to post content, so you are free to use whichever image you want for the post thumbnail!

 **Features:**